 Fast forward two years: I had applied and been accepted for the Congress-Bundestag Youth Exchange (Parlamentarisches Patenschaft-Programm).
 So in 1985/86 I went to the US for a year to live with a host-family and attend highschool.

 My new home was Henning, Minnesota.
 A little town with a population of about 800 souls.
-My host-family was running a dairy-farm and I went to the same class in highschool as the oldest of my three host-siblings.
+My host-family was running a dairy-farm and I attended the same class in highschool as the oldest of my three host-siblings.

 I really enjoyed the American high-school-system with the ability to steer the emphasis of courses in respect to ones interests.
 My computer-science-class teacher has been really supportive and provided me with much additional material allowing me to delve into languages like Logo and Lisp and topics like artifical intelligence.

 Since attending a small rural high-school I had the fantastic opportunity to be part of the American Football-team.
-To the disapppointment of my team-members I have not been a role-model-German and since could not play soccer, so a career as a kicker or punter was out of the question 😉
+To the disapppointment of my team-members I have not been a role-model-German not having played soccer before – so a career as a kicker or punter was out of the question 😉

 During my stay in the US, Commodore released the Amiga 1000 computer.
 I was overwhelmed by its abilities.
 But even though this system was much more inexpensive than the Apple Macintosh released a little bit earlier, it was still a large amount of money.